nexus421/KotNexLib/README.md

   BaseFolder, Logfile and ConfigFile
 - ResultOf-Variants for better State/Error-Handling like success/error.
 - Different new contains-functions for String
-- Create random Strings with easy with getRandomString()
+- Create random Strings with eas through getRandomString()
-- function to measre time and return any value.
+- function to measure time including a return value.
 See measureTime { ... }
 - and many more...

 If you have any additional useful features or wishes, tell me!